alphabill-org/alphabill/docs/transactions.md

    transaction with the token.
 5. *TypeID* (byte string) is the type of the token.
-6. *InvariantPredicateSignatures* (array of byte strings) is an array of inputs to satisfy the token type invariant predicates down the inheritance chain.
+6. *InvariantPredicateSignatures* (array of byte strings) is an array of inputs to satisfy the token type invariant predicates up the inheritance chain.

 ##### Split Fungible Token